Give a dog or cat a break

 Please read below to find if you would be an ideal dog foster carer.

-• Have previous experience of dog ownership and be confident with handling.
+• You have previous experience of dog ownership and be confident with handling.

 • Able to foster long term (3 months +).